wkolowski/Type-Theory-Wishlist/README.md

 ### Nested Inductive Types <a id="nested-inductive-types"></a> [↩](#toc)

-Nested Inductive Types are inductive types `I` in which the inductive occurrences of `I` appear as an argument of some type family (besides the arrow `(->) : Type -> Type -> Type`, of course).
+Nested Inductive Types are inductive types `I` in which the inductive occurrences of `I` appear as an argument of some type family (besides the arrow `(->) : Type -> Type -> Type`, of course, as it's supported by ordinary inductive types).
 These types can be defined in our language as ordinary inductive types, but writing functions that operate on Nested Inductive Types requires some more explanation.

 One of the most iconic examples of Nested Inductive Types is the type of rose trees, i.e. trees that have a `List` of subtrees.